JeremyLebon/tutorial-turtlesim/docs/ros-components/README.md

 **Turtlesim pose**

-Another topic for turtlesim node is the turtles pose.
+A interesting topic of turtlesim node is the turtles pose (position).
 This is the x, y position, angular direction, and the linear and angular velocity of the turtle.

 The following command gives insight in following items: